eclipse-hawkbit/hawkbit/hawkbit-ui/README.md

 ## Debugging client-side code
 ### Debug usings SuperDevMode
-The SuperDevMode can be used to debug client side code with out any browser plugin.
+The SuperDevMode can be used to debug client side code without any browser plugin.

 #### Using SuperDevMode with chrome :